 The mall was packed at midnight on Black Friday morning.
 The excursion made me feel tense.
 If you were out in the chaos–you know what I mean.
 The crowds moved as one mass with little air between their bodies.
 I could hear their voices cheering in unison at the opening of the Victoria’s Secret doors while I stood poised to enter a Build A Bear store.
-I noticed how everyone looked similar–so hip and cool in their urban style at an hour that I would have preferred to be in my pajamas with my head laying on my squishy pillow.
+I noticed how everyone looked similar–so hip and cool in their urban style at an hour that I would have preferred to be in my pajamas with my head lying on a squishy pillow.
 They all looked like they shopped at the same stores and had their hair cuts at the same salon–the mass was a carbon copy of this years favorite icons.
 No one stood out of the crowd as someone that glimmered or radiated joy–instead they appeared honed in on finding the best deal of the year or scoring a prize mate for the rest of the night.
 Everyone was bent on getting something.

-Later in the week after returning to our farm house, we found ourselves without a tree, without ornaments, without lights, and without the normal traditions of December.
-We’ve been known to buy a tree at Lowe’s or construct a leaning metal version in our family room but this year–we didn’t have either available to us and wondered how we would celebrate the most miraculous event of the year.
+In contrast, later in the week after returning to our farm house, we found ourselves without a tree, without ornaments, without lights, and without the normal traditions of December.
+We’d been known to buy a tree at Lowe’s or construct a leaning metal version in our family room but this year–we didn’t have either available to us and wondered how we would celebrate the most miraculous event of the year.
 We asked a few families where to shop for a tree, we prayed, and we waited to see what God would do…

 Out here in the country, there is a spirit of giving, loving, and resourcefulness that I’d never known growing up smack in the middle of suburbia.
-If your hungry–you hunt for your food in a field or drive awhile to locate a store, if you are in need of help with a project–your neighbors and family come over to help you, if you are a stranger–you are loved and welcomed warmly.
+If your hungry–you hunt for your food in a field or drive awhile to locate a store where others wave to you while your driving on the way.
+In addition, if you are in need of help with a project–your neighbors and family come over to help you, if you are a stranger–you are loved and welcomed warmly.
 We’ve been surrounded by people that sparkle over the last few months–and I love our new life.

 “Which one do you want?”
 I’m asked.

 The crisp cool air blew inside of my hood, swirled around my ears, and made my jacket puff out to maximum capacity.
-The gravel spit up into the air and made me grateful I was wearing my glasses.
-There was no windshield, no side window, and the back bed was filled with my shrieking children.
-Zipping along the country roads under a canopy of stars was the best and most freeing feeling you can imagine.
+The gravel spit up into the air and I couldn’t help but choose gratefulness that I wore my glasses.
+There wasn’t a windshield in place, no side window over the door, and the back bed held my shrieking children.
+We zipped along the country roads under a canopy of stars–which was the best and most freeing feeling you can imagine.
 No traffic.
 No lights.
 No dress code.
 No noise.
 No distraction.
 Just joy.

 Gifts given by God are so sweet and precious to me.
-Gifts like this Christmas tree, a special memory, a kindness, generosity, graciousness, hospitality, an act of compassion– satisfy like nothing else.
-They are treasures that you will never ever find in stuffy mall’s, a marketplace sale bin, or in a one night stand.
-It doesn’t matter how cheap or how popular an item might be in our culture at that moment–it cannot and will not ever compare to the joyous gift of genuine love.
+Gifts like this Christmas tree, a special memory, a kindness, generosity, graciousness, hospitality, an act of compassion– satisfy me like nothing else.
+They are treasures that you will never ever find in stuffy mall’s, a clearance sale, or a one night stand.
+It doesn’t matter how inexpensive or how popular an item appears in our culture in the moment–it cannot and will not ever compare to the joyous gift of genuine love we experienced that day.

-Yes, this is the place where I want to shine like our new Christmas tree.
-You know, it’s more than a tree for you and me, it’s a symbol of celebration and remembrance of the most loving Gift of all time.
-An indescribable living gift that we will always celebrate at Christmas time–his name is Jesus Christ.
+Yes, this is the place where I want to shimmer like our new Christmas tree.
+You know, at this time of year, it’s more than a tree for you and me–it’s a symbol of celebration and remembrance of the most loving Gift of all time.
+An indescribable living gift that I pray we will always celebrate at Christmas time–his name is Jesus Christ.